Do you follow companies on LinkedIn to get the inside scoop on job leads? If not, you could be losing out on fantastic job opportunities.

 How to Follow a Company on LinkedIn

 Aside from the LinkedIn Company Follow, you can make use of the Career Tab.
-This is specifically designed for use by both companies and professionals.
-Click on the tab if you want to visit other pages dedicated to companies.
+This career tab is designed to help both companies and professionals.
+Click the tab if you want to visit other pages dedicated to companies.

 Find out more about what companies are offering, the current employment opportunities and requirements they need, and other specific details.
-This way, you can see connections and have access to hundreds of opportunities.
+This way, you can see connections and have access to hundreds of job possibilities.
 Get basic ideas from other individuals who got their job from using professional social media.

 Steps to Take: Following a Company on LinkedIn:

 • Sign-in to your LinkedIn profile.
-If you have no profile yet, you must register first before you can access the website.
+If you have not set up a profile yet, you must register first before you can access the website.

 • Click on the company or companies you wish to follow.